amandavid0032/Web-Development/laravel.md

 "_token":"LqKQb01ECKTY0KzLjvrbvnp81Dc0HgKUWq0uC7oW"

-This is very important point if this is not used it shows the page hasn't been found so use this if any insert query run
+This is very important point if this is not used it shows the page hasn't been found so use this if any insert query run or on update

 ---